naninovel/docs/docs/guide/configuration.md

 --- | --- | ---
 Skip Time Scale | 10 | Time scale to use when in skip (fast-forward) mode.
 Min Auto Play Delay | 3 | Minimum seconds to wait before executing next command while in auto play mode.
+Show Debug On Init | False | Whether to show player debug window on engine initialization.

 </div>